-a.
-Harassment based on a person’s protected class under this policy is a form of discrimination.
-Unlawful harassment is verbal or physical conduct that shows hostility toward an individual based on or related to sex, race, national origin, religion, age, disability, sexual orientation, gender identity, genetic information, or other protected categories, classes, or characteristics that:
+Discriminatory Harassment is harassment based on a person’s protected class under this policy is a form of discrimination.
+Unlawful harassment is verbal, physical, or written conduct that shows hostility toward an individual based on or related to sex, race, national origin, religion, age, disability, sexual orientation, gender identity, genetic information, or other protected categories, classes, or characteristics and is severe, persistent, or pervasive such that it creates an intimidating, hostile, or offensive educational environment; has the purpose or effect of unreasonably interfering with a student’s educational performance; adversely affects a student’s educational opportunities or environment to the point of interfering into the student’s ability to realize the intended benefits of the University’s resources and opportunities.

 1. Slurs and jokes about a protected class of persons or about a particular person based on protected status, such as sex or race.